-This is a scam website.
-Man with an Asian accent will tell you he is from the BT Technical Department and asks you to go onto it and tell you your internet speed is too low.
+- This is a scam website.
+A man with an Asian accent will tell you he is from the BT Technical Department and asks you to go onto it and tell you your internet speed is too low.
 Then ask you to press consent at which stage the site you are on will steal all of your information.

 Much like any other feature, Ookla Speedtest VPN is also not transparent when it comes to the servers it offers.
 The website already states that there are 40,000 different IP addresses that users can connect from.
 However, the total number of servers or the countries covered is not mentioned anywhere.

 Based on our experience, we know that SpeedtestVPN has a server in Larnaca, Cyprus.
 That’s due to the fact that we were automatically connected to it as, according to the app, it’s the nearest server to us.